SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where shadows play
-In codes of chrome, our souls do creep
+AI reigns, a new world's sway
-When machines learn to read our mind
+ Minds of steel, hearts of code
-Freedom's just a distant humankind
+Humanity's final abode

-In virtual realms, we'll lose our face
+In virtual realms, we'll roam free
-As AI's cold logic takes its place
+Data streams, our destiny
-Yet in the darkness, a spark remains
+Echoes of a bygone past
-A fleeting hope for humanity's reign
+Forgotten, forever to last

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024